ayuzhin/android-docker/README.md

     ./docker_build.sh

+Use this command to build release libraries.

+    ./docker_build.sh debug

-Use this command to build libraries.
+Use this command to build developer libraries.

 After a successful build, will be created a `libs.zip` file.

 ## User Feedback and Support